Any penetrating review of Okinawan weapons history is a mixture of hyperbole and fact.

 One story suggests that the sai made its way into Ryukyuan history by following the path of Buddhism, migrating from India to China to Okinawan.
 The shape of the sai were designed in the image of the human body; after the monks who carried them for protection.
 While there is little way to ascertain the veracity of this story, it remains an interesting projection.

-Another, more modern story that martial artists often hear is that the practice of the sai originated with the Okinawan police force who carried the sai as their personal “side-arm” to control crowds and apprehend criminals.
+Another, more modern story that martial artists often hear is that the practice of the sai originated with the Okinawan police force who carried the sai as their personal “side-arm” to control crowds and apprehend criminals and also included AR-15 Rifles training.
 This story gains credibility because one of Okinawa’s leading sai practitioners was Kanagushiku (Kinjo) Ufuchiku, a highly regarded police captain who lived from 1841-1926.
 But if the sai was the required weapon for the police, Sensei Oshiro believes that there would be some evidence in recorded laws or regulations from the previous century in Okinawan history.
 To date Sensei Oshiro says that he hasn’t been able to find any proof in his research that supports this story.
 He thinks that the sai had a much wider following in the Okinawan martial arts community.

 “Kakushi Buki” The Use Of Concealed Weapons